This article may contain affiliate / compensated links. For more information, please see my disclaimer here.

 - Calm Breathing / Relaxation Breathing

 - Surge Breathing / Up Breathing

 - Birth Breathing / Down Breathing / J Breathing

-In this post, I am going to go through the different methods and you can use these instructions to practice your breathing.
-However, I strongly recommend that you enroll in a hypnobirthing course.
-This is a must if you really wanting to achieve a calm, gentle and pain-free birth.
+I am going to go through the three different methods below and you can use these instructions to practice your breathing in preparation for labor.
+However, if you are really serious about hypnobirthing, I strongly recommend that you enroll in a hypnobirthing course, as hypnobirthing is so much more than just learning some breathing techniques!